Airey Neave: Assassination

-Airey Neave was critically wounded on 30 March 1979 when a car bomb fitted with a tilt-switch exploded under his Vauxhall Cavalier at 14:58 as he drove out of the Palace of Westminster car park.
+Neave was critically wounded on 30 March 1979 when a car bomb fitted with a tilt-switch exploded under his Vauxhall Cavalier at 14:59 as he drove out of the Palace of Westminster car park.
 He lost both legs in the explosion and died of his wounds at Westminster Hospital an hour after being rescued from the wrecked car.
 He was 63.

 The Irish National Liberation Army (INLA) afterwards claimed responsibility for the assassination.
 Neave had been pressing within Conservative Party circles and in Parliament throughout the Troubles for the British Government to abandon its strategy of containment (including "Ulsterisation") of Irish republican paramilitarism within Northern Ireland, and switch to one of pursuing its military defeat.
 It is believed that this is what led to his being targeted.

 Following his death, Conservative leader Margaret Thatcher said of Neave:

 Labour Prime Minister James Callaghan said: "No effort will be spared to bring the murderers to justice and to rid the United Kingdom of the scourge of terrorism."

-The INLA issued a statement regarding the murder in the August 1979 edition of The Starry Plough:
+The INLA issued a statement regarding the assassination in the August 1979 edition of The Starry Plough:

 Neave's death came two days after the vote of no confidence which brought down Callaghan's government and a few weeks before the general election, which brought about a Conservative victory and saw Thatcher come to power as Prime Minister.
 Neave's wife Diana, whom he married on 29 December 1942, was subsequently elevated to the House of Lords as Baroness Airey of Abingdon.

 Neave's biographer Paul Routledge met a member of the Irish Republican Socialist Party (the political wing of INLA) who was involved in the killing of Neave and who told Routledge that Neave "would have been very successful at that job [Northern Ireland Secretary].
 He would have brought the armed struggle to its knees".

 As a result of Neave's assassination the INLA was declared illegal across the whole of the United Kingdom on 2 July 1979.

-Neave was buried in the graveyard of St. Margaret's Church at Hinton Waldrist, in Oxfordshire.